Regulation Takes 2

 Always has to be always online.

 It's always online?
 Yep.
-Okay.

 The connection drops, you can't play it.
 Yeah.

-If you want a leaf blower that's not online, we got a thing for that.
-It's called the 360.
+If you want a leaf blower that's not online, we got a thing for that it's called the 360.

-This is could be interesting.
-I guess you'll really learn
+Yeah.
+This is, could be interesting.

-Everybody will bitch about it for five years, and then everybody will pay for water.
-Yeah,
+Everybody will bitch about it for five years and then everybody will pay for water.
+Yeah.

-everybody will just pay for leaf.
+Everybody will just pay for leaf blow.
+Exactly.

+It'll be like that.
 Everybody will just start paying for leaf blowing.
-It'll just become accepted that it costs money to use leaf blowers.

 I don't think it'll slow it down at all.
+Maybe for like five years, it'll slow it down.

 And then it'll just become an accepted fact that this is just a thing that, and you'll, you'll, you'll struggle to remember when you weren't paying for water or leaf blowers.